NETWAYS/gitlab-training/Pre/Staff/MiF.md

 ## Michael Friedrich

-* Application Developer / Trainer
+* Senior Developer
-* Joined NETWAYS in 11/2012
+* Joined NETWAYS in 2012
 * Icinga Core Developer
-* Joined the Icinga team in 05/2009
+* Joined the Icinga project in 2009